-The first university chartered by an Act of Congress, Ohio University is a public research institution in southeast Ohio.
-The Ohio campus hosts nine colleges conferring degrees in over 250 undergraduate and graduate-level fields of study as well as an Honors College.
-Additionally, the campus is home to several facilities focused on diversity including the Center for Campus & Community Engagement and the LGBT Center.
-Nestled in the Appalachian hills, Ohio’s location in the town of Athens provides access to numerous indie music concerts, shopping, and an annual Halloween celebration.
+The first university chartered by an Act of Congress; Ohio University is a 4-year public research institution in southeast Ohio.
+The Athens, Ohio, campus is home to nine colleges, including the highly regarded Honors Tutorial College, conferring degrees in more than 250 undergraduate and graduate-level fields of study.
+Additionally, the campus is home to several offices focused on diversity including the Multicultural Center, Women’s Center, and the LGBT Center.
+Nestled in the outdoor paradise of the Appalachian foothills, Athens offers unique Uptown shopping and restaurants plus a thriving arts community just steps away from campus.

 Key Admissions Stats